-The Katz School provides proactive academic advisement for AS in Management students from the start of the program, supporting students' transition to the University setting.
-Throughout the program, each AS student will meet regularly with the AS Adviser to develop an academic success plan, master important academic and professional skills, and learn how to navigate and advocate for themselves in the University setting.
-In addition, the AS adviser will proactively connect with AS students before they face difficulties, offering preventative strategies to address anticipated challenges.
-The AS Adviser serves as students' one-stop-shop for academic, social, emotional, and administrative support and is the students' primary liaison to the University's larger network of caring, responsive, trusting, and available program administrators, faculty, and staff.
+The Katz School provides proactive academic advisement for AA in Liberal Arts and AS in Management students from the start of the program, supporting students' transition to the University setting.
+Throughout the program, each student will meet regularly with their adviser to develop an academic success plan, master important academic and professional skills, and learn how to navigate and advocate for themselves in the University setting.
+In addition, the adviser will proactively connect with students before they face difficulties, offering preventative strategies to address anticipated challenges.
+The adviser serves as students' one-stop-shop for academic, social, emotional, and administrative support and is the students' primary liaison to the University's larger network of caring, responsive, trusting, and available program administrators, faculty, and staff.

-Simon Jaffe - Adviser, AS in Management
+Malka Sigal - Adviser, AA in Liberal Arts and AS in Management

-Contact: simon.jaffe@yu.edu or (212) 960-5400 ext.
-5895
+Contact: malka.sigal@yu.edu or (646) 592-4718

-- Beren Campus: 205 Lexington Avenue, 6th Floor - Wilf Campus: Belfer Hall, Room 1303
+Beren Campus: 205 Lexington Avenue, 6th Floor

+• Wilf Campus: Belfer Hall, Room 1313